djtersteegc/Coco-FujiNet/README.md

 | hdbdw3cc3.rom                             | ON          | OFF         |
 | Diagnostics v2.0 (1982) (26-3019) (Tandy) | OFF         | OFF         |

 The case is designed to be printed at a 0.2mm layer height.
 Secure the PCB and two case halves with four M3x10mm to 20mm screws in the center four holes, and optionally four M3x16mm to 20mm screws in the outer four holes.
 Overkill, but results in a very solid feeling cartridge with minimal gaps between the two halves.
+There are two zip tie mounts for the serial cable and VIE external antenna.

 ![rev000-bottom](docs/rev000-bottom.jpg)